rerun-io/rerun/rerun_py/USAGE.md

 ## Intro
 The Rerun Python SDK is a logging SDK.
 It lets you log rich data, such as images and point clouds.
 The logged data is streamed to the Rerun Viewer.

-To get started, start the Rerun Viewer by just typing `rerun` in a terminal.
+To get started, start the Rerun Viewer by just typing `python -m rerun_sdk` in a terminal.
 It will now wait for the Rerun Python SDK to start sending it log data.

 ## Logging
 Rerun assumes you are using `numpy` for any large chunks of data.